Global Linear Convergence of Evolution Strategies on More Than Smooth Strongly Convex Functions: Discussion

 \section{Discussion}

-We have established the global linear convergence of the \CMAES{} almost surely and also expressed as a bound on the expected hitting time of an $\epsilon$-neighborhood of the solution.
-Assumption \ref{asm:radius} has been the key to obtaining the expected first hitting time bound of \CMAES{} in the form of \Cref{eq:FHT_upper}.
+We have established the almost sure global linear convergence of the \CMAES{} and also expressed as a bound on the expected hitting time of an $\epsilon$-neighborhood of the solution.
+Assumption \ref{asm:radius} has been the key to obtaining the expected first hitting time bound of \CMAES{} in the form of \eqref{eq:FHT_upper}.
 The convergence results hold on a wide class of functions.
-It includes \begin{itemize} \item[(i)] strongly convex functions with Lipschitz gradient where linear convergence of numerical optimization algorithm is usually analyzed, \item[(ii)] continuously differentiable positively homogenous functions where previous linear convergence results had been introduced, and \item[(iii)] functions with non-smooth level sets as illustrated in Figure~\ref{fig:levelset-kink}. \end{itemize} Because the analyzed algorithms are invariant to strictly monotonic transformations of the objective functions, \emph{all results that hold on $f$ also hold on $g \circ f$ where $g: {\rm Im}(f) \to \mathbb{R}$ is a strictly increasing transformation that can thus introduce discontinuities on the objective function}.
+It includes \begin{itemize} \item[(i)] strongly convex functions with Lipschitz gradient, where linear convergence of numerical optimization algorithm is usually analyzed, \item[(ii)] continuously differentiable positively homogenous functions, where previous linear convergence results had been introduced, and \item[(iii)] functions with non-smooth level sets as illustrated in Figure~\ref{fig:levelset-balls}. \end{itemize} Because the analyzed algorithms are invariant to strictly monotonic transformations of the objective functions, \emph{all results that hold on $f$ also hold on $g \circ f$ where $g: {\rm Im}(f) \to \mathbb{R}$ is a strictly increasing transformation, which can thus introduce discontinuities on the objective function}.
 In contrast to the previous result establishing the convergence of CMA-ES \cite{Diouane2015} by adding a step to enforce a sufficient decrease (which works well for direct search methods, but which is unnatural for ESs), we did not need to modify the adaptation mechanism of the \ES{} to achieve our convergence proofs.
-We believe that this is crucial, since it allows our analysis to reflect the main mechanism that make the algorithm work well in practice.
+We believe that this is crucial, since it allows our analysis to reflect the main mechanism that makes the algorithm work well in practice.